BrentBarnes/8-Bit-Flight-Booker/README.md

 ### Functionality

-- Book one-way flights on a specific date of August 2022 for up to four passengers.
+- Book one-way flights on a specific date of August 2022 for up to four passengers
-- Associations between 4 models Airport, Flight, Passenger, Booking.
+- Associations between 4 models Airport, Flight, Passenger, Booking
-- Prepopulate drop down menus with data from multiple models.
+- Prepopulate drop down menus with data from multiple models
-- Usage of nested attributes (submitting to multiple models with a single click).
+- Usage of nested attributes (submitting to multiple models with a single click)
-- Seeding of 8 hardcoded airports and 3,400 flights using the Faker gem.
+- Seeding of 8 hardcoded airports and 3,400 flights using the Faker gem
-- RSpec feature tests using Capybara and FactoryBot.
+- RSpec feature tests using Capybara and FactoryBot
+- Mailer implemented for confirmation upon booking flights
+- Use of letter opener for mailer development
-- Styled using Bootstrap and custom CSS.
+- Styled using Bootstrap and custom CSS
-- Error handling (see Heroku exception).
+- Error handling (see Heroku exception)

 ### Live Demo
 **Heroku Exception**